the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 - *demand on origin servers*, and
 - *distance delays*.

-If the requested resource is in the cache, it is served from it, else, like a proxy server, the cache requests the resource from the origin server, serves it to the client, and keeps a local copy for future requests to the same resource for any user.
+If the requested resource is in the cache storage, the caching proxy server serves the client from the cache without contacting the origin server, else, the cache requests the resource from the origin server, serves it to the client, and keeps a local copy for future requests to the same resource for any user.

+> For the rest of this read, just assume, when we refer to "cache", we're talking about your caching proxy server that uses a cache storage like Redis or Memcached.

+> You need to know all these well, since chances are you'll be creating a caching proxy server for your API.

 # Hits and Misses
 When a resource is requested from a cache and it is found in the cache, this is called a <u>cache hit</u>, otherwise, it is called a <u>cache miss</u>, in which case it will be fetched from the origin server.